 Previous work

-In April 2004, the Joint Engineering Team (JET), a group composed of members of CNNIC, TWNIC, KRNIC, JPNIC as well as other individual experts, produced RFC 3743 "Joint Engineering Team (JET) Guidelines for Internationalized Domain Names (IDN) Registration and Administration for Chinese, Japanese and Korean", a guideline for zone administrators, including but not limited to registry operators and registrars and information for all domain names holders on the administration of domain names that contain characters drawn from the Chinese, Japanese, and Korean scripts.
+In April 2004, the Joint Engineering Team (JET), a group composed of members of CNNIC, TWNIC, KRNIC, JPNIC as well as other individual experts, produced RFC 3743 "Joint Engineering Team (JET) Guidelines for Internationalized Domain Names (IDN) Registration and Administration for Chinese, Japanese and Korean".
+This guideline is intended for zone administrators, including but not limited to registry operators and registrars; and it includes information for all domain names holders on the administration of domain names that contain characters drawn from the Chinese, Japanese, and Korean scripts.
 It includes concepts for variant handling, such as bundling, atomic IDL Packages, and reserved variants.
 It also defines a standard table as well as an algorithm to generate the preferred variant and reserved variants.
 The key mechanisms of this specification utilize a three-column table, called a Language Variant Table, for each language permitted to be registered in the zone.

-Collectively, the CDNC (Chinese Domain Name Consortium) has devised solutions to handle Chinese domain name variants, such as the bundling of Simplified Chinese (SC) and Traditional Chinese (TC) ("TC-SC Equivalence") domain names — as defined by the JET in RFC 3743 (April 2004) and for the Chinese language as defined in RFC 4713 (October 2006) — and delegating the applied label, one preferred SC label and one preferred TC label to the same applicant.
+Collectively, the CDNC (Chinese Domain Name Consortium) has devised solutions to handle Chinese domain name variants.
+This includes bundling of Simplified Chinese (SC) and Traditional Chinese (TC) ("TC-SC Equivalence") domain names — as defined by the JET in RFC 3743 (April 2004) for the Chinese language as defined in RFC 4713 (October 2006) — and delegating the applied label, one preferred SC label and one preferred TC label to the same applicant.
 CDNC’s registration policy on handling TC-SC Equivalence is widely accepted.
-The CDNC IDN Table, developed by many Chinese linguistic and domain name experts over the last 10 years, is currently adopted by the Chinese, Taiwanese, Hong Kong, Macau and Singaporean governments, as well as by many new gTLD applicants.
-Over a decade of operating experience indicates CDNC’s TC-SC Equivalence solution is a market-proven successful practice for handling Chinese variants in domain names.
+The [CDNC IDN Table], developed by many Chinese linguistic and domain name experts over the last 10 years, is currently adopted by the Chinese, Taiwanese, Hong Kong, Macau and Singaporean governments, as well as by many new gTLD applicants.
+Over a decade of operating experience indicates that CDNC’s TC-SC Equivalence solution is a market-proven successful practice for handling Chinese variants in domain names.

-Meanwhile, dotAsia, the registry of .ASIA and the member of CDNC, extended the CDNC IDN Table by importing characters from HKSCS (Hong Kong Supplementary Character Set) and the Singapore set, developed its dotAsia IDN table under the framework of CDNC rules, to cover needs from the Hong Kong and Singaporean local communities.
+Meanwhile, dotAsia, the registry of .ASIA and the member of CDNC, has extended the CDNC IDN Table by importing characters from HKSCS (Hong Kong Supplementary Character Set) and the Singapore set, developed its [dotAsia IDN table] under the framework of CDNC rules, to cover needs from the Hong Kong and Singaporean local communities.

-There has already been a detailed analysis of the Chinese script done by the community in an earlier phase of the LGR program, which resulted in a Chinese Case Study Team Report (https://archive.icann.org/en/topics/new-gtlds/chinese-vip-issues-report-03oct11-en.pdf).
+A detailed analysis of the Chinese script had already been performed by the community in an earlier phase of the LGR program, which resulted in a Chinese Case Study Team Report (https://archive.icann.org/en/topics/new-gtlds/chinese-vip-issues-report-03oct11-en.pdf).

-All these above previous efforts made by the Chinese script community have been used as a basis for the current work, especially the Chinese Study Report and RFC 4713, in addition to other literature and the expertise available in the current task force.
+All these previous efforts made by the Chinese script community have been used as a basis for the current work, especially the Chinese Study Report and RFC 4713, in addition to other literature and the expertise available in the current task force.

 Team Diversity

-The current work is undertaken by experts from CDNC, who represent the Chinese language ccTLDs to a large extent, as well as experts from a variety of backgrounds.
+The current work is undertaken by experts from CDNC, who largely represent the Chinese language ccTLDs, as well as experts from a variety of backgrounds.

-Geographically, the CGP has members from Chinese language regions across east Asia, including China mainland, Taiwan, Hong Kong, Macau, Singapore, Malaysia, as well as members from Europe and North America, totally 23 members belonging to 10 countries/regions listed in Appendix A.
+Geographically, the CGP has members from Chinese language regions across East Asia, including China mainland, Taiwan, Hong Kong, Macau, Singapore, Malaysia, as well as members from Europe and North America, totally 23 members belonging to 10 countries/regions listed in Appendix A.

 The CGP consists of members with a diverse set of disciplines and very different perspectives.
 The members represent national and regional policy makers, the technical community directly working with the DNS, the security and law enforcement community, academia (technical and linguistic), and experience with local language computing using Unicode and specifically IDNs.